 In this quintessential Belmont Day School experience, all grades gather in the performing arts center to share something they have been working on.
 Sharing Assemblies encourage us to look at the world through one another’s eyes and recognize that everyone is a learner here!

 This annual, cross-graded event is the epitome of joy—one of our core values—as students and parents gather to celebrate creative costuming efforts through a procession around Claflin Field.

 Grandparents' and Special Friends' Day

-Our students work hard and they are proud of that work and the community they have created.
-Naturally, they want to share their efforts with the people in their lives, be they grandparents, aunts, uncles, or special friends.
-Students invite chosen guests to attend a Friday morning of classroom time and a special Sharing Assembly.
+Being proud of their work and community, our students naturally want to share their efforts with important people in their lives.
+Each year, students invite grandparents, aunts, uncles, and special friends to attend a Friday morning of classroom time and a special Sharing Assembly.

-Red, blue, yellow, purple, grey—colors rule the day as students are divided into teams to compete in six athletic events.
+Red, blue, yellow, purple, gray—colors rule the day as students are divided into teams to work together and cheer each other on across multiple grades.
 Field Day is held in two sessions at the end of May.
-One session hosts the pre-kindergarten and kindergarten students in age-appropriate activities run by eighth grade students.
-The second session is designed for students in grades one through seven with seventh grade students as team captains.
-A friendly spirit and excitement pervade the event as students cheer on their team mates from across multiple grades.
+In one session, eighth-grade students facilitate six age-appropriate athletic events for excited pre-kindergarten and kindergarten students.
+In the next session, students in grades one through seven compete on cross-graded teams led by seventh grade team captains.

-The end of the school year is a time of transition as students move from one grade to the next.
-Our graduation ceremony celebrates this fact for our eighth graders.
-Moving Up day does so for every student in the school.
-Held the day before graduation, the ceremony acknowledges the work of every student as they bid farewell to the year just finished and step into the year to come.
+Held the day before eighth-grade graduation, this ceremony acknowledges the work of all younger students as they bid farewell to the year just finished and step into the year to come.